onurmx/pi/README.md

 It can find number patterns with using Knutt-Morris-Pratt algorithm.

 ## Compilation
-Compilation is done by selection "Release" and targeting "x64" bit cpu architecture.
+Compilation is done by selecting "Release" and targeting "x64" bit cpu architecture.